-For Cassette tape, read, write, and wait and control operations are allowed.
-Read and Write operations may specify wait or proceed.
+For Cassette tape, Read, Write, and Wait and control operations are allowed.
+Read and Write operations may specify Wait or Proceed.
 The ASCII or binary option has no significance and sequential operations are always assumed.

-Read requests cause eight bit data to be read from the cassette directly into the user's buffer.
+Read requests cause eight bit data to be read from the Cassette directly into the user's buffer.
 The transfer stops when the buffer is full or when the hardware senses an end of record condition.
 If the buffer length is less than the record length, overflow data is lost.
 If a parity error occurs, the system attempts to reread the record five times before giving up.
 At the end of the reread operation, the cassette is positioned in the inter-record gap following the defective record.

-Write requests cause eight bit data to be written from memory to the cassette.
+Write requests cause eight bit data to be written from memory to the Cassette.
 The operation terminates when the buffer limit is reached.
-If the cassette is positioned at the beginning of tape marker when a write request is received, the system writes a file mark and backspaces over it before starting the Write operation.
+If the Cassette is positioned at the beginning of tape marker when a Write request is received, the system writes a file mark and backspaces over it before starting the Write operation.
+When end of tape is sensed, a file mark is written and ET status is transmitted.

-When working with cassette tape, all control commands are accepted.
+When working with Cassette tape, all control commands are accepted.
 Rewind causes the tape to be positioned at the beginning of the tape marker.
 Backspacing one record moves the tape backward over one record and leaves it positioned in the previous inter-record gap.
-Forward spacing one record positions the cassette in the next inter-record gap.
-Skip forward to file mark causes the cassette to skip as many records as necessary to get it to the next file mark.
+Forward spacing one record positions the Cassette in the next inter-record gap.
+Skip forward to file mark causes the Cassette to skip as many records as necessary to get it to the next file mark.
 The tape is positioned in the inter-record gap just beyond the file mark.
 Skip backward to file mark causes the tape to move backward until it reaches a file mark.
 It goes past the file mark and stops in the preceding gap.